 I was married to my wonderful wife, Bridgette, in June 2007.
 She is an exceptional woman, and we are enjoying married life.
 You can get a few tidbits of info on our Wedding Website.
+Our daughter, Clarissa, was born in June 2012.
 We also have a wonderful dog, a cockapoo named Rhubarb.

 My dad and mom are Roger and Nancy Heap of Frederick, OK.
 Todd Heap is my only brother.
 He is married to my wonderful sister-in-law, Amy Heap.
 She married Todd in December 1997.
 Jacob Warren, Jared Charles, Joshua Robert, and Josiah Micheal Heap are my wonderful nephews.
 Jacob was born July 21,1999, Jared was born April 13, 2001, Josh was born February 22, 2002, and Josiah was born October 23, 2004.

 A Few of My Interests...